 Well, it depends.
 Suppose the wealthiest person you know happens to be a long-time accredited investor (i.e., they have at least $1,000,000 of investable assets, not counting their primary residence).
 In that case, they have access to investment opportunities (commercial real estate, venture capital, etc.) that the rest of us don’t, not to mention more resources and reputational capital.
 That means their best advice might not be immediately useful to you.

 More importantly, they might’ve forgotten what it is like to shop around for the cheapest phone plan, cut trips to Starbucks and Maui to maintain a high savings rate, and deal with the lasting effects of the scarcity mindset.
 And, ideally, the person offering you advice should be able to relate to your current difficulties.

 Ideally, the person giving you financial advice should be able to relate to the struggles you’re currently facing.

 Forward and Onward

-Once you’ve achieved your goal, whether that’s getting out of debt or joining the double comma club, make an effort to pay it forward and nudge others into the right financial direction, so they too can have a chance at success.
+Once you’ve achieved your goal, whether it’s getting out of debt or joining the double comma club, make an effort to pay it forward and nudge others into the right financial direction, so they too can have a chance at success.